-With this LoI we would like to propose virtual access to this new facility, thereby providing access to the hadronic and nuclear physics community in Europe with the opportunity to explore and benefit from the advances enabled by quantum computing.
-The ion-trapping computer will mostly serve as an analog quantum computer, for which a coordination between the hardware and the theory implementation is necessary.
-The main goals of the facility are multibody dynamics in particle and nuclear physics, thermalization, and other relevant fields of research in our community.
+With this LoI we would like to propose virtual access to this IGFAE-CESGA lab, thereby providing access to the hadronic and nuclear physics community in Europe with the opportunity to explore and benefit from the advances enabled by quantum computing.

-As the infrastructure is not yet installed, we provide some estimate of the costs.
-The primary aim of this proposal is to make this new technology available to the community.

-Research objectives
+The QuantHad proposal

+Background:

 Quantum computing is becoming an increasingly interesting tool in our field.
 While the available technology is still far from being useful for the applications in particle and nuclear physics, developing new algorithms is paralleled with new theoretical implementations.

 A very promising avenue is to use the quantum devices as analog computers in which a target Hamiltonian containing the problem to solve is mapped into a physical Hamiltonian for which the hardware has to be configured.
-While most of the applications of quantum computing developed in the last years in our field use digital quantum computing techniques, the analog counterpart provides a potentially more powerful implementation of a given problem, at the price of not being universal (but tailored to the specific problem).

-The device to be installed at the IGFAE-CESGA QuantumLab will work both as an analog and digital quantum computer.
+The device to be installed at the IGFAE-CESGA Quantum Lab will work both as an analog and digital quantum computer.

 The access to such infrastructures is still difficult for most of the European groups in our field, especially those interested in analog quantum computing.

+The QuantHad proposal

+How does it work:

-This proposal aims to introduce researchers in the field of hadron physics to this innovative technology, enabling them to gain hands-on experience and fostering the development of a new emerging community interested in exploring these advanced solutions.
+This QuantHad proposal aims to introduce researchers in the field of hadron physics to this innovative technology, enabling them to gain hands-on experience and fostering the development of a new emerging community interested in exploring these advanced solutions.

 The capabilities of this laboratory will be boosted by introducing a unique collaboration scheme: researchers may request assistance to map complex nuclear Hamiltonians onto ion-trap analogue simulators, leveraging the expertise of IGFAE-CESGA scientists in quantum control and simulation techniques to model nuclear interactions, explore many-body phenomena, and validate theoretical predictions through precise, experimentally accessible quantum simulations.